Sharenergy is keen to support new projects, or projects which need a step change.

 8. Build it

 Now the money has been raised we can actually install the hydroelectric generator, raise the wind turbine or wire up the solar array.
 There may also be development costs to pay back, depending on their source.
-A board elected from the co-op members runs the project just like a normal company (except that they only get paid expenses – no directors cut).
+A board elected from the co-op members runs the project just like a normal company (except that they only get paid expenses or exceptionally a nominal wage– no directors cut).

 Some income goes to keep the project going, to pay operating and admin costs.
-Some of the surplus goes to be shared out amongst the co-operative members as interest in recognition of the fact they put in the cash in the first place.
+Some of it will be needed to pay the cost of capital in the form of interest to lenders or members – in recognition of the fact they put in the cash in the first place.
 Depending on the size and type of project, there may be enough left for a community benefit fund to support local good causes – green schemes, schools, fuel poverty action.
 Some projects create their community benefit by providing cheap energy to community buildings.
 It’s not easy to make a surplus though, and many projects concentrate on low carbon generation as their most important output.